 Note: Contribution to Group's operational costs is calculation as a residual.
+Source: SNL database

+Note: The decline in equity cost in 2008, is based on the fully implemented Basel II rules.
+Numbers are rounded.
+Resolution fee is included in the interest expenses from the income statements.
+The methodology of the calculation is outlined in appendix to chapter 3.
+The numbers exclude Nordea, which relocated its headquarter to Finland in 2018 and is thus not bound by Swedish capital requirements anymore.
+Source: S&P's SNL database and Copenhagen Economics

+Note: From the fourth guartal in 2018 onwards, the risk weight floor for Swedish mortgages which used to be part of the Pillar 2 requirements for Swedish banks was changed to a Pillar 1 requirement.
+The calculations in this report assume that the risk-weight floor for mortgage loans in Sweden remains part of the Pillar 2 requirements throughout the entire year 2018.

-Source: SNL database Changes in capital requirements are the main driver behind mortgage margin fluctuations DECLINE IN CAPITAL REQUIREMENTS FROM 2004-2008 In 2008, new capital requirements were being implemented.
-The new requirements required banks to finance around 0.5% of mortgages with equity, against 4% in 2004, cf. bottom figure.1 In an international context, there were relatively low capital requirements for mortgages, which is due to Swedish mortgages being a low-risk asset with a strong history of low default rates.
+Changes in capital requirements are the main driver behind mortgage margin fluctuations

+DECLINE IN CAPITAL REQUIREMENTS FROM 2004-2008

+In 2008, new capital requirements were being implemented.
+The new requirements required banks to finance around 0.5% of mortgages with equity, against 4% in 2005, cf. figure.1 In an international context, there were relatively low capital requirements for mortgages, which is due to Swedish mortgages being a low-risk asset with a strong history of low default rates.
 Consequently, Swedish banks started reducing the mortgage margin in spring 2005 when the new lower capital requirements were revealed.

-CAPITAL INCREASED AGAIN AFTER THE CRISIS After the financial crisis, capital requirements increased again, especially for mortgages.
-First, the relief in capital requirements announced in 2005 was not fully implemented (a phase was extended), and several additional requirements were added, e.g. systemic risk buffer, capital conservation buffer etc. This means that that mortgage institutes must now use equity to finance some 5.2% of mortgages, representing an increase of 4.7 percentage points, cf. figure.
-Swedish banks will correspondingly use 4.7 percentage point less debt finance as a result of the capital requirements.
-However, the overall funding costs are still higher as equity finance is around 10 percentage points more expensive than debt finance.
+CAPITAL INCREASED AGAIN AFTER THE CRISIS

+After the financial crisis, capital requirements increased again, especially for mortgages.
+First, the relief in capital requirements announced in 2005 was not fully implemented (a phase was extended), and several additional requirements were added, e.g. systemic risk buffer, capital conservation buffer etc. This means that that mortgage institutes must now use equity to finance some 4.9% of mortgages, representing an increase of 4.3 percentage points, cf. figure.

+Swedish banks will correspondingly use 4.3 percentage points less debt finance as a result of the capital requirements.
+However, the overall funding costs are higher because equity finance is around 10 percentage points more expensive than debt finance.
 Specifically, we estimate that the higher capital requirements increased the mortgage margin by some 0.4 percentage points.

 In addition, banks prefer to have a buffer above the capital requirements and are also expected to do so by rating agencies and financial authorities.
-For the four largest institutes, the capital buffers are somewhat bigger today than before the financial crisis (between some 0.5 and 3 percentage points), which could contribute further to an upward pressure on mortgage margins.
+Two out of the three largest institutes, have somewhat bigger capital buffers today than before the financial crisis (between some 0.6 and 1.2 percentage points), which could contribute further to an upward pressure on mortgage margins.
 This is not included in the decomposition on the previous page.

 In our calculation of the cost of increasing capital requirements, we have used a constant (after tax) required turn on equity of 8%.
 See appendix p.
-60-62 for a thorough discussion of this assumption.
-NEW FINANCIAL REGULATION HAS INCREASED MORTGAGE RATE BY 0.5% SINCE THE FINANCIAL CRISIS In total, we estimate that the financial regulation implemented since the financial crisis has increased the average mortgage rate by just above 0.5 percentage points.
+72-74 for a thorough discussion of this assumption.

+NEW FINANCIAL REGULATION HAS INCREASED MORTGAGE RATE BY 0.5% SINCE THE FINANCIAL CRISIS

+In total, we estimate that the financial regulation implemented since the financial crisis has increased the average mortgage rate by 0.5 percentage points.
 This corresponds to around SEK 5,000 per year for an average Swedish homeowner.2 The cost of financial regulation primarily arises from higher capital requirements - but the resolution fee and liquidity requirements have also contributed (see appendix to chapter 3).

 Development in capital requirements for mortgages